 Danish String Quartet

-With a palpable warmth and spontaneity in its music-making that have made it in-demand on concert stages around the world, the Grammy-nominated Danish String Quartet is known for impeccable musicianship, sophisticated artistry, exquisite clarity of ensemble, and an expressivity inextricably bound to the music.
-Following a widely popular appearance in the center’s online HomeStage series, the ensemble’s in-person Moss debut includes Purcell and Schumann quartets and folk music from the British Isles.
+With a palpable warmth and spontaneity that have made it in-demand on concert stages around the world, the Grammy-nominated Danish String Quartet is known for impeccable musicianship, sophisticated artistry, exquisite clarity of ensemble, and an expressivity inextricably bound to the music.
+The ensemble’s in-person Moss debut includes Haydn and Schubert quartets and folk music selections.

-The Danish String Quartet will give over 20 performances throughout North America in the 2021-2022 season, including its debut at the Moss, as well as debuts at the University of Georgia, Shriver Hall, and Virginia Arts Festival, and return trips to Boston’s Celebrity Series, Philadelphia Chamber Music Society, Ensemble Music Society of Indianapolis, Chamber Music Cincinnati, and University of Washington’s Meany Hall, and a tour of Florida.
+The Danish String Quartet gave over 20 performances throughout North America in the 2021-2022 season, as well as debuts at the University of Georgia, Shriver Hall, and Virginia Arts Festival, and return trips to Boston’s Celebrity Series, Philadelphia Chamber Music Society, Ensemble Music Society of Indianapolis, Chamber Music Cincinnati, and University of Washington’s Meany Hall, and a tour of Florida.
 European highlights include tours of Denmark, France, Germany, and Amsterdam.

 The recipient of many awards and prestigious appointments, including Musical America’s 2020 Ensemble of the Year and the Borletti-Buitoni Trust, the Danish String Quartet was named in 2013 as BBC Radio 3 New Generation Artists and appointed to the Bowers Program (formerly CMS Two).
-The ensemble has received numerous citations and prizes, including First Prize in the Vagn Holmboe String Quartet Competition and the Charles Hennen International Chamber Music Competition in the Netherlands, as well as the Audience Prize at the Trondheim International String Quartet Competition in 2005.
-In 2009 the Danish String Quartet won First Prize in the 11th London International String Quartet Competition, now known as the Wigmore Hall International String Quartet competition, and return to the celebrated London concert hall frequently.
-The Quartet was the awarded the 2010 NORDMETALL-Ensemble Prize at the Mecklenburg-Vorpommern Festival in Germany, and in 2011, they received the Carl Nielsen Prize, the highest cultural honor in Denmark.
+The ensemble has received numerous citations and prizes, including first prize in the Vagn Holmboe String Quartet Competition and the Charles Hennen International Chamber Music Competition in the Netherlands, as well as the Audience Prize at the Trondheim International String Quartet Competition in 2005.
+In 2009 the Danish String Quartet won first prize in the 11th London International String Quartet Competition, now known as the Wigmore Hall International String Quartet competition, and returns to the celebrated London concert hall frequently.
+The quartet was the awarded the 2010 NORDMETALL-Ensemble Prize at the Mecklenburg-Vorpommern Festival in Germany, and in 2011 it received the Carl Nielsen Prize, the highest cultural honor in Denmark.

-The Danish String Quartet performed as part of the fall 2020 HomeStage series.
-This is the quartet's first in-person performance at the Moss Arts Center.
+The Danish String Quartet performed as part of the Moss Arts Center's fall 2020 HomeStage series.
+This is the quartet's first in-person performance at the Moss.